lmc297/BTyper/README.md

 ## Update to BTyper version 2.1.0: 9 new *B. cereus* group species

-We've updated BTyper version 2.1.0 (released February 15, 2018) to account for 9 *B. cereus* group species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al. 2017</a>:
+We've updated BTyper version 2.1.0 (released February 15, 2018) to account for 9 *B. cereus* group species proposed by <a href="https://www.ncbi.nlm.nih.gov/pubmed/28792367"> Liu, et al. 2017</a>, which we describe below.
+Stay tuned for more updates!

 Users can now perform *panC* clade typing using one of two databases/typing schemes:

-* **BTyper's original database and 7-clade typing scheme** (implemented by default, or use command line parameter ```--panC_database legacy```; see **Optional Arguments** below for more details); this a numerical clade assigment (clade1, clade2, ..., clade7) scheme described by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2937725/"> Guinebretière, et al. 2010 </a> and implemented by all previous versions of <a href="http://aem.asm.org/content/early/2017/06/12/AEM.01096-17"> BTyper </a>.
+* **BTyper's original database and 7-clade typing scheme** (implemented by default, or use command line parameter ```--panC_database legacy```; see **Optional Arguments** below for more details); this uses a numerical clade assigment (clade1, clade2, ..., clade7) scheme described by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2937725/"> Guinebretière, et al. 2010 </a> and implemented by all previous versions of <a href="http://aem.asm.org/content/early/2017/06/12/AEM.01096-17"> BTyper </a>.

 *  **A new 18-species database and typing scheme** that includes *panC* alleles from type strains for all 18 *B. cereus* group species (use command line parameter ```--panC_database latest```; see **Optional Arguments** below for more details); to account for new clades and sub-clades spanned by the new alleles, and to avoid arbitrarily assigning new numbers to them, *panC* alleles are now labeled according to the species type strain they represent (e.g. cladeAnthracis, cladeCereus, cladeWiedmannii, cladeParanthracis, etc.).

 Both *panC* clade typing schemes are compatible with the latest version of BMiner.

 In addition, the 16S rDNA sequence database has been updated to include all 18 species type strains (see **Optional Arguments** below for more details).
 However, as always, interpret 16S rDNA results for the *B. cereus* group with extreme caution!